laminlabs/lamindb/README.md

 ln.track(project="My project", plan="./plans/curate-dataset-x.md")
 ```

-Note that you have to create a project or save the agent plan in case it they don't yet exist:
+Note that you have to create a project or save the agent plan in case they don't yet exist:

 ```
 # create a project with the CLI